Buying a monitor? Please refer to this post before purchasing.

-As an important side note, there’s a more general thread which covers recommendations for the PS5 (others are also given in the recommendations section).
-If you’re purely looking at competitive gaming on the PS5 and won’t be running at ‘4K’ (downsampling or otherwise) for any titles you play, are you aware you can’t run the PS5 at 2560 x 1440 (WQHD)?
-In that case it really makes little sense to look at the options you’re looking at, you should save some money and go for a native 1920 x 1080 (Full HD) model like the BenQ EX2710 instead.October 20, 2021 at 7:08 am #66512Tonyyyfff
+Important note: there’s a more general thread which covers recommendations for the PS5 (others are also given in the recommendations section).
+If you’re purely looking at competitive gaming on the PS5 and won’t be running at ‘4K’ (downsampling or otherwise) for any titles you play, are you aware you can’t run the PS5 at 2560 x 1440 (WQHD or 1440p)?
+In that case it you could save some money and go for a native 1920 x 1080 (Full HD or 1080p) model like the BenQ EX2710 instead of the WQHD options you’re looking at.October 20, 2021 at 7:08 am #66512Tonyyyfff

 First of all thank you for the answer … I will obviously read the posts you recommended … I had already read something